a Service Innovation

-Service-Dominant Logic, the foundational philosophy of Service Science, which applies specialized skills, knowledge and technology to an enterprise for the benefit of others.
+The process is guided by the principles of Service-Dominant Logic, the foundational philosophy of Service Science, which applies specialized skills, knowledge and technology to co-create value for the benefit of others.

 Public interest journalists, technologists and others can harness the collaborative power of the pen and use these and other resources to create the content required to convey the essence of the diverse topics covered in these publications, explain their potential societal benefits and provide solutions stories that illuminate their impact.